rob-blackbourn/bareASGI/README.md

 This is a _bare_ ASGI web server framework.
 The goal is to provide a minimal implementation, with other facilities (serving static files, CORS, sessions, etc.) being implemented by optional packages.

-The goal is to keep the implementation clear and lightweight.
+Many of the features provided by web frameworks are not required for a given app, or when required conflict with the version or varient required for a given solution.

 See also:
 * [basreASGI-cors](https://github.com/rob-blackbourn/bareasgi-cors) for cross origin resource sharing